IamLunchbox/powerdns-cli/README.md

 ## Todos
 The following features are on the roadmap:
-1. Refactor of import files and file validation
-2. Format output to more concise json
+1. Format output to more concise json
-3. Docker container
+2. Docker container